-If you don't know much about your topic, use a reference work (print or electronic) to look up background information, so you can start your research.
+If you don't know much about your topic, use a reference source (print or electronic) to look up background information that will help you start your research.
+Some ideas to try:

-You'll probably need to use the Modern Languages Association (MLA) style guide when writing papers.
-The library has a copy on reserve: MLA Handbook for Writers of Research Papers - Reserve LB2369.M53, or else you can check the BU Writing Centre online summary of MLA style.
+You'll probably need to use the Modern Languages Association (MLA) style guide when writing papers about literature.
+The library has a copy on reserve (MLA Handbook for Writers of Research Papers LB2369.M53) and you can also check the MLA tab in the library's Citation Guide.

 Other places to find more information: